Brownian motion on stable looptrees

 We can then perform further Williams' decompositions of these sublooptrees.
 More precisely, if $i$ is a child of $\emptyset$, we can decompose along its W-loopspine from its root to its point of maximal tree height to obtain a countable collection of offspring of $i$ that correspond to the fragments obtained on removing this W-loopspine, and label the offspring as $(ij)_{j \geq 1}$.
 By repeating this procedure again and again on the resulting subsublooptrees, we can keep iterating to obtain an infinite branching process.

-\begin{rmk} The spinal decomposition defined in Section \ref{sctn:spinal decomp} obtained by taking the loopspine to be from $p(U)$ (or the root) to an independent uniform point $p(V)$ is perhaps the most natural candidate to use as the basis of this iterative procedure, but when using this to bound the mass of small balls in $\La$ this leads to technical difficulties in the case when $V$ is chosen so that $p(V)$ is a point too close to $p(U)$.
-This difficulty is avoided by instead picking the maximal spine in the underlying tree. \end{rmk}
+\begin{rmk} It may seem more straightforward to use a spinal decomposition to a uniform point (as in \cite{HPWSpinPart}) as the basis of this iteration, rather than the Williams' decomposition.
+However, this leads to technical difficulties in the case when $V$ is chosen so that $p(V)$ is a point too close to $p(U)$, and it is convenient to avoid this by instead decomposing along the maximal spine in the underlying tree. \end{rmk}